patryckpabllo/drone_traffic_control/README.md

  For Serial : serial:///path/to/serial/dev[:baudrate]
 For example, to connect to the simulator use URL: udp://:14540

-- Build Flogo
+- Build Flogo Telemetry
   - Run the Flogo Web UI
   - Import the Telemetry project located in $HOME/PX4/drone_traffic_contol/flogo
   - Build the project
   - Download the executable to Download folder
   - Apply exection permission: chmod 777 telemetry
   - Move to bin area: mv telemetry /usr/bin
+  - Test typing: telemetry

+- Build Flogo SensorFeed (Optional)
+  - Run the Flogo Web UI
+  - Import the Telemetry project located in $HOME/PX4/drone_traffic_contol/flogo
+  - Build the project
+  - Download the executable to Download folder
+  - Apply exection permission: chmod 777 sensorFeed
+  - Move to bin area: mv sensorFeed /usr/bin
-  - Test typing: Telemetry
+  - Test typing: sensorFeed

 # Execute the solution
 - Start the Simulator